 Abstract: This paper investigates the pricing of bank loans relative to capital market debt.
 The analysis relies on a novel sample of syndicated loans matched with bond spreads from the same firm on the same date.
 After accounting for seniority, banks earn an economically large premium relative to the market price of credit risk.
-To quantify the premium, I apply a structural model that accounts for priority structure, prices the firm's bonds, and matches expected losses given default and secondary market bid-ask spreads.
-In a sample of secured term loans to non-investment-grade firms, the average loan premium is 143 bps, equal to 43% of the all-in-drawn spread.
-These findings are the first direct evidence of firms' willingness to pay for the unique qualities of bank loans and raise questions about the nature of competition in the loan market.
+To quantify the premium, I apply credit pricing models that adjust bond spreads for priority and produce estimates of how the market would value loan cash flows.
+In a sample of secured term loans to non-investment-grade firms, the average loan premium is 140 to 170 bps or about half of the historical all-in-drawn spread.
+This is the first direct evidence of firms' willingness to pay for bank credit and raises questions about the nature of competition in the loan market.

 Abstract: This paper investigates the mechanisms behind the matching of banks and firms in the loan market and the implications of this matching for lending relationships, bank capital, and the provision of credit.
 I find that bank-dependent firms borrow from well capitalized banks, while firms with access to the bond market borrow from banks with less capital.
 This matching of bank-dependent firms with stable banks smooths cyclicality in aggregate credit provision and mitigates the effects of bank shocks on the real economy.